epogrebnyak/abacus/accounting.md

 Capital = Shareholder Equity + Retained Earnings       (6)
 ````

-Second, we add income summary account.
-The income summary account is used to 'reset' income and expenses
-at period end.
-The income summary account will show the amount of profit (or loss).
-The income and expenses accountts will be zero and ready to record business operations of the
-next period.

 Third, we add dividends payable account will indicate the amount due to be paid to shareholders
 after the decision on amount of dividend is announced.